-928-2361, ext 294 LRC 205
+928-2361, ext.
+294 LRC 205

-The Math Lab is an open study area where equipment, resources and assistance are available to help students in math.
-Students in some courses may check out video tapes of selected topics.
-Instructor assistance and supplemental material for math courses also are available.
+The Math Lab is an open study area where equipment, resources and assistance are available for students.
+Students may stop by the lab during any of the approximately 55 hours a week the lab is open.
+The atmosphere is relaxed and friendly.